-The Environmental Sustainability Assessment and Circularity (SUSTAIN) research unit aims at providing industrial innovation and policy decision-making with science-based quantification of the impacts and risks of production and consumption patterns, including energy systems solutions, to foster the transition towards a more sustainable society.
+The Environmental Sustainability Assessment and Circularity (SUSTAIN) research unit provides industry and policy makers with science-based assessment (via new methods and technologies) of the impacts and risks associated to manufacturing of products and technologies, consumption patterns, energy systems and the urban built environment.

-The research unit is composed of around 35 scientists, with a wide range of industrial and academic backgrounds.
-It develops guidelines, methods, metrics, and/or tools in the fields of:
+The Unit is composed of around 65 scientists, with a wide range of industrial and academic backgrounds, structured in five research groups.

 - Environmental Health: focuses on the assessment of effects of exposure to pollutants and the development of relevant tools for hazard assessment.